 - Cyberinfrastructure – Moving from Theory to Practice

-I received my PhD. in Educational Psychology from the University of Alberta and am currently aiding the School of Health Sciences at British Columbia Institute of Technology (BCIT) develop and implement their Learning Innovation Strategy.
-I am also teaching in the Provincial Instructor Diploma Program at Vancouver Community College, and am serving as a Visiting Professor and co-developer of the M.Ed. in Digital Learning and Leadership at Lamar University.
+I received my PhD. in Educational Psychology from the University of Alberta and am currently serving as a Visiting Professor and co-developer of the M.Ed. in Digital Learning and Leading at Lamar University in Beaumont TX.
+I have a worked as an educational consultant for many years and most recently aided the School of Health Sciences at British Columbia Institute of Technology (BCIT) develop and their Learning Innovation Strategy.
+I am also teaching in the Provincial Instructor Diploma Program at Vancouver Community College.

-I recently provided Instructional Design and Technology Integration support as an Instructional Development Consultant at BCIT.
-Prior to joining BCIT I served as the Vice President Academic of Concordia University College of Alberta.
+I have also provided Instructional Design and Technology Integration support as an Instructional Development Consultant at BCIT.
+Prior to working at BCIT I served as the Vice President Academic of Concordia University College of Alberta.
 Concordia’s priority is to prepare its learners for a future that is very difficult to predict and in my responsibility was to provide the leadership that ensured that Concordia developed learning environments that utilizes innovation to stimulate critical and analytical thinking and that equipped its graduates to effectively communicate as they tackle global challenges.

 Prior to joining Concordia I was the Director of Faculty Enrichment at Abilene Christian University in Southwest Texas.
 As the Director of Faculty Enrichment my primary responsibility was to help the faculty to develop active and engaging learning environments and to provide strategic direction for: Mobile Learning; instructional design; faculty development; teaching, learning and Technology; and the Researchers in Residence, and Scholars in Residence programs.